GFDRR/community-mapping/source/includes/posts/_02-project-design-preparation.md

 During the Open Cities Dhaka pilot project, for example, a single survey team of two could collect data for about 50 buildings per day by mapping for three or four hours.
 In some locations, it is common to cover 100 or more buildings per day.
 Use metrics like these to estimate how long it will take to map a certain region.
 If you can estimate the number of features in an area and the time it will take to map them, you can better understand the likely time frame of your project.

+Figure 2.3: Sample Data Model of Features and Attributes
 <div class="c-table -responsive-list">

 <table>